yurisugano/NonAffective-Empathy-Behavior-Rat-Analysis/README.md

 For original pre-pring, see Helping can be driven by non-affective cues in rat.
 Y. Vieira Sugano, H.Z.
 Shan, N.M.R.
 Molasky, P. Mason. bioRxiv 2022.07.01.498150; doi: https://doi.org/10.1101/2022.07.01.498150

 Note that the analysis in the pre-print version is not aligned with the analysis presented here.
-After careful consideration of the experimental setup, logistic regression and generalized mixed models were deemed more appropriate.